-Figure 3.4 and 3.5 indicate the soil types and livestock densities within the Owencarrow Catchment.
+Figure 3.4 and 3.5 indicate the soil types and livestock densities within the Owenriff Catchment.

-The Owencarrow catchment is dominated primarily by peat, peaty podsol and peaty gley soils (Figure 3.4).
-Soils have been grouped in accordance with their organic matter content based on the IFS soils map (commonly referred to as the Teagasc/EPA soil map layer).
-Soils which are high in organic matter have low phosphorus retention properties (Daly et al., 2001).
-Natural grasslands are generally associated with the peaty gley and peaty podsol soils.
-Livestock unit density is indicated by the national livestock unit density data provided by Teagasc (Figure 3.5); with densities ranging from 0.07 up to 0.7 lu/hectare indicating that agriculture is not a significant land use pressure in the catchment.
-Measures considered will include relevant measures in REPS and GAP Regs, future agricultural data needs and sharing, soil P tests, wetlands for farmyard runoff and prioritisation of GAP Reg farm inspections.
+The Owenriff catchment is dominated primarily by peat, with some peaty podsol and peaty gley soils and with some mineral soil at the lower end of the catchment (Figure 3.4).
+Soils have been grouped in accordance with their organic matter content based on the Irish Forest Service soils map (commonly referred to as the Teagasc/EPA soil map layer).
+Soils which are high in organic matter have low phosphorus retention properties.
+Some pastures are located in the lower reaches of the catchment also.
+Livestock unit density is very low and is indicated by the national livestock unit density data provided by Teagasc (Figure 3.5), with densities ranging up to 0.2 lu/hectare indicating that nutrient loss from agricultural soils is not generally a significant land use pressure in the catchment.

-Figure 3.4 Owencarrow soil organic matter content
+Figure 3.4 Owenriff soil organic matter content

-Figure 3.5 Owencarrow livestock unit density map
+Figure 3.5 Owenriff livestock unit density map